manjaro-sway/manjaro-sway/README.md

 buildiso -p sway
 ```

+### Contributing

+There are lots of ways to contribute.

+- Give us a ⭐ here on github to increase our visibility
+- Help collecting implementation ideas in [discussions](https://github.com/Manjaro-Sway/manjaro-sway/discussions)
+- Implement ideas in our [desktop-settings](https://github.com/manjaro-sway/desktop-settings/tree/sway/community/sway) and [iso profile](https://github.com/manjaro-sway/iso-profiles/tree/sway/community/sway) and create pull requests
+- Contribute to the documentation and help others in our chat
+- Get in [touch](https://forum.manjaro.org/) with the broader Manjaro community.
+- use the distribution on a daily basis, find and share solutions to problems you have.
+- get the manjaro packages before they are released to the general public by [switching to our "unstable" or "testing" branch](https://wiki.manjaro.org/index.php/Switching_Branches#Changing_to_another_branch) and report issues you face early on.

 ### Credits

 - initial inspiration came from the [sway branch in the manjaro iso profiles repo](https://gitlab.manjaro.org/profiles-and-settings/iso-profiles/-/tree/sway)